-Talent retention remains a significant challenge for broker-dealers.
-Financial advisors have choices in today’s marketplace.
-Firms need to focus on advisor satisfaction to prevent top-performing advisors from jumping ship to another firm, taking their expertise and clients with them.
+Talent retention remains a significant challenge for investment firms — some lose a financial advisor as soon as a new one is recruited.
+By focusing on advisor engagement and satisfaction, firms can prevent their top-performing advisors from jumping ship to another firm, taking their expertise and clients with them.

 In a 2017 financial advisor study by J.D.
 Power, research showed that top performers, advisors with more than $1 million in annual production, are the least satisfied employees.
 According to Mike Foy, director of the wealth management practice at J.D.
 Power:

 “Firms need to continue to raise their game to keep these high-producing advisors happy and productive, both to retain client assets and revenue in the short term, and also as a key part of a longer-term strategy to mentor and team with the next generation of advisors.”

 Numerous studies have shown that engagement is highly related to positive business outcomes.
 Regardless of the industry or type of employee, satisfied and engaged employees translate to a better bottom-line.

 Implement these 5 best practices to keep your team of financial advisors engaged.

 1. Leadership and Mentoring

 Leadership and mentoring have been, and always will be, a key trait of successful managers.
 That said, how successful leaders lead is evolving.
 The days of pounding on the table and exhorting employees to do better are thankfully behind us.
 The best mentors bring out the best in others, invest in their employees, and develop the talent of their team members.
 Mentoring plays a vital role in talent retention.

 According to Harvard Business Review, there is an increasing amount of research on positive organizational psychology showing “that not only is a cut-throat environment harmful to productivity over time, but that a positive environment will lead to dramatic benefits for employers, employees, and the bottom line.”